EBB Commands

 value to the new value.
 Use 0 to have changes instant.
 See

-below for what this value.
-Values from 0 to 65535 are valid.
+below for the units of this value.
+Values from 0 to 65535 are

 - This command is a generic RC servo output command.
 It allows